superaniki/TodoList/README.md

 # TodoList

 Simple todo list manager

-This is a course assignment for development in C#.
+This is a course assignment for development in C# as a console application.
+The application is pretty much self explanatory as you run it.
+Tasks are loaded and saved as you start and exit the explanation.

+# Features:
+Add task
+remove task
+mark as done
+save/load
+etc.

-Description of the assignment below.
+# Description of the assignment below.

-# Project Brief

 Your task is to build a todo list application.
 The application will allow a user to create new tasks, assign them a title and due date, and choose a project for that task to belong to.
 They will need